PED 101 Physical Activity and Wellness

 Students in this lab section will learn foil fencing from the ground up with all equipment provided.
 All levels of fencers are welcome from beginners to advanced, as the instructor will accommodate your needs as best possible.
 Students will learn history, basic footwork and bladework, tactics, rules, refereeing, some epee and sabre, and participate in a 'friendly' tournament.
 Fencing will be related to outside and lifelong wellness in conjunction with the lecture content.

 Beginning Physical Activity

 This lab section is specifically designed for students who are currently not participating in a regular physical activity program.
 It is for those who believe they would benefit from the support, knowledge, and guidance of both the instructor and classmates to develop their thoughts, attitudes, and skills to successfully develop a wellness plan they can maintain (and reassess) across the lifespan.
-Students will learn and participate in basic, safe, and effective cardiovascular, resistance, and flexibility activities that contribute to national physical activity and health guidelines.
+Students participate in basic, safe, and effective cardiovascular, resistance, and flexibility activities that contribute to national physical activity and health guidelines.
 The principles of training (i.e., gradual progression, specificity of training, overload, etc.) and the components of a workout (i.e., balance, warm up, cool down, stretching) will be taught and applied in lab.
 The purposefully non-threatening lab environment will target students’ needs with an emphasis on enjoyment and class (team) support.